radekcz/spring-java-maven-docker-app/README.md

 - This is a basic template for a Spring Boot application set up with Maven and Docker.
 - It provides a starting point for building and running Spring Boot applications in a Docker containerized environment.
+- This project includes usage of various Spring modules.
+You can utilize these examples as reference implementations or as starting points for your own modules within your Spring Boot application.
+Used Spring modules:
+  - Spring Web
+  - Spring Security (will be added soon)

 ## Getting Started